-What is Current Ratio?Current Ratio measures the ability of your organization to pay all of your financial obligations in one year.
+Current Ratio measures the ability of your organization to pay all of their financial obligations in the short term, which is generally one year.
 This ratio accounts for your current assets, such as accounts receivable, and your current liabilities, such as accounts payable, to help you understand the solvency of your business.

 How to calculate Current Ratio

 A company has the following: Current assets = $6,877,756 Current liabilities = $438,332 The current ratio is therefore calculated as follows: $6,877,756 / $438,332 = 15.69 This company is able to cover its current liabilities 15 times with their current assets showing a healthy Working Capital Ratio.